LEAH AND RACHEL

 After Leah has done her work in us, God brings us to Rachel in a new way.
 The part of us we assumed was cursed of God and would be barren forever becomes pregnant.
 Joseph is born in exceedingly great joy—he who is destined to go down into Egypt (the world) and nourish and sustain all the nations of the earth.

-And all countries came into Egypt to Joseph for to buy corn; because that the famine was so sore in all lands.
+So all countries came to Joseph in Egypt to buy grain, because the famine was severe in all lands.
 (Genesis 41:57)

 Finally Benjamin, the son of the right hand is brought forth.
 Only they who have in them Christ’s love for the nations, which never can come from Leah but proceeds from Rachel alone, from our crucified and resurrected humanity, are given the nations.
 In them shall all the nations of the earth be blessed.